Google Data Center Logistics Powered by Everstream AnalyticsEverstream Team

 – On time delivery increase in the first quarter of operation.
 Improved supply chain stability, despite seasonal and weather-related challenges

 – Three major incidents over two months at a critical logistics hub managed without disruption to wider operations

 The introduction of Everstream Analytics in its command centers has allowed Google logistics to become much more proactive in its management of supply chain in-transit issues.
 “The system allows us to take better ownership of exceptions,” says Vivek Syania, Head of Americas Transportation Ops in Google.
 “Instead of responding after a problem has occurred, we can now make decisions about shipments before they enter the pipeline or while they are in transit.”

-“Over the whole quarter”, says Schultz, “our on time delivery performance remained at world class levels despite these events.
-More importantly, we achieved an extremely high level of stability making the last quarter of 2017 our most successful ever.” she says.
-“That’s significant, since the winter months can be the most challenging time of year due to bad weather and seasonal capacity constraints.”
+“Over the whole quarter,” says Schultz, “our on-time delivery performance remained at world class levels despite these events.
+More importantly, we achieved an extremely high level of stability making the last quarter of 2017 our most successful ever.”
+She continues, “That’s significant, since the winter months can be the most challenging time of year due to bad weather and seasonal capacity constraints.”

 Google and Everstream Analytics are now working together on the next phase of the platform implementation, which will include the introduction of a mobile application, allowing logistics personnel and internal stakeholders to access real time alerts and situation updates while on the move anywhere in the world.